tchayen/tonfisk/packages/ds/README.md

 ## Must have

-- [ ] Global styles for headers and other elements.
-- [ ] Find out what styles should be shared (input and select, buttons in pagination and main button etc.).
-- [ ] Check that there are no dead variables.
 - [ ] Add proper examples going through actually reacting to change in `<Select />`, `Checkbox />`, picking a row in `<Table />` etc.
 - [ ] Copy tailwind color palette and remove import.
 - [ ] Find out how to support color mode in `vanilla-extract`.